 Tracking Milestones

-The Maryland Infants and Toddlers program helps parents and caregivers help children reach milestones and developmental goals by breaking down what you can expect at every age.
-With their milestone chart, you can select your child's age and quickly see the milestones and the red flags to watch for with your child's development.
+The Maryland Infants and Toddlers program helps parents and caregivers support children in reaching milestones and developmental goals by breaking down what you can expect at every age.
+With their milestone chart, select a child's age and quickly view the developmental milestones and red flags to watch for.

 Early Intervention